hero background

 Introduction

 Cartilage damage is a common cause of joint pain and reduced mobility, affecting many people worldwide.
 While traditional treatments like debridement and microfracture have been widely used for years, they often provide only temporary relief and don’t always promote lasting healing.
 Recently, ChondroFiller has emerged as an exciting new option that focuses on helping the body to regrow cartilage rather than just managing symptoms.
-Supported by expert orthopaedic centres and endorsements from respected professional societies, this approach is changing how we look at cartilage repair.
+Supported by expert orthopaedic centres, this approach is changing how we look at cartilage repair.
 In this article, we explore how ChondroFiller compares to older treatments and what this means for patients today.

 The Development of Cartilage Repair: Traditional Options and Their Challenges